mineufba/mtpaint/readme.txt

 Future Features
 ---------------
-Selection tools
+* Selection tools
-Improved bucket function to fill selection
+* Improved bucket function to fill selection
+* Paint box that contains all tools
+* Paint box craft

 Changelog
 ---------
 0.1
-Eraser for removing all nodes that can be pointed at Set node #1 with the picker on left click or set node #2 on right click Pencil which draws on and over nodes with node #1 or node #2 (hold down shift to draw over a node) Bucket/Fill to replace similar nodes that connect with the #1 or #2 color
+* Eraser for removing all nodes that can be pointed at
+* Set node #1 with the picker on left click or set node #2 on right click
+* Pencil which draws on and over nodes with node #1 or node #2 (hold down shift to draw over a node)
+* Bucket/Fill to replace similar nodes that connect with the #1 or #2 color